 Grading and excavation will be required to accommodate the proposed redevelopment.
 Grading and excavation will be confined to the limits of development established on the Site Plan and will correspond with the limits of the previously approved development fill pad.
-A copy of the preliminary grading plan is included on Figure 4 (Drawing C-01 - LEA Consulting Inc. 2019a).
+For details, refer to Drawing C 01 prepared by LEA Consulting Inc.